Tutor Handbook

 10. I will maintain accurate and honest records of my tutoring hours and activities.

-11. I will share any concerns I have with my Coordinator.
+11. I will share any concerns I have with a Coordinator.

 firstsession